swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 Thank you for applying to become an instructor with Software and Data Carpentry.
 We received many more applications than we expected and it has taken us some time to review applications.
 Thank you for your patience!

 We are excited about your application and are looking forward to having you as a member of our instructor community.
-We’d like to invite you to participate in an instructor training event July 10th and 11th.
-This event will be held online over video conference 9 am - 5 pm in [time zone ].
+We’d like to invite you to participate in an instructor training event [ date ].
+This event will be held online over video conference 9 am - 5 pm in [ time zone ].
 Please click this link for your local start time: [ link ].
 Because the group will be meeting by video conference, you will need a consistent and strong internet connection throughout the two-day event.
 All training participants do need to attend the entirety of the training event in order to become certified Software and Data Carpentry instructors.
 If you have any conflicts with this time, please let us know and we will try to find you a seat at a later training event.

 Please respond by [ date ] to let us know whether or not you will be able to attend.
 If we haven’t heard from you by that time, we will offer the seat to another applicant, however, you will still remain at the top of the applicant list and we will happily try to accommodate you at a later training.